Opinion | Democrats fight about policy. Republicans fight over who’s most loyal to Trump.

 In many cases the less maniacal candidate will win, but only once they’ve cleared a bar that demonstrates they’re Trumpist enough.
 There are a few exceptions — Sen. Lisa Murkowski in Alaska, Rep. Liz Cheney in Wyoming — but in the vast majority of races, no matter the outcome, Trumpism will win.

 Democrats, on the other hand, are having a traditional debate between centrists and true believers.
-To be sure, the party as whole has moved left over the long term, but that evolution is still punctuated by short-term pullbacks toward the center.
+To be sure, the party as a whole has moved left over the long term, but that evolution is still punctuated by short-term pullbacks toward the center.
 Even in the most liberal places in the country, there are still vigorous debates about policy and tactics.

 We saw it in New York, where the more moderate candidate, Eric Adams, was elected mayor.
 We saw it in San Francisco, where a group of school board members was just recalled.
 And of course, Democrats nominated Biden, the most moderate of the 2020 primary contenders, precisely because he was seen as having the widest general election appeal.